CNeiheisel/easybuild_local/README.md

 ```
 eb -M <FILENAME>.eb
 ```
 This command shows all the dependencies that are needed to download to run the EasyBuild file.

 ![image](https://github.com/user-attachments/assets/94f845f3-2e30-4b96-aca2-a3a0272f52b5)

+When downloading the dependencies, make sure to download the dependency that has the same <FILENAME>.eb as the eb -M search last.
 To download the dependencies, run:

 ```
 eb --parallel=8 <FILENAME>.eb
 ```
 This command downloads the dependency.
 ![image](https://github.com/user-attachments/assets/21c9a5f7-ccb7-4b6d-aa84-78f1ac654f2b)